(This devotion is day seven of a 30-Day Thanksgiving Challenge. Each day includes a daily reading that will be accompanied by a post on this blog.)

 Read Psalm 103

-In my closet, there are a few shirts that don’t fit like they used to.
+I have a few shirts in my closet that don’t fit like they used to.
 I’m sure it’s because they’ve been through the dryer too many times, not because I’ve outgrown them.
-I can squeeze into them, but it’s a little too snug for comfort.
-I don’t wear them in public, but I do wear them in the safe confines of my house.
+I can squeeze into them but it’s a little too snug for comfort.
+I only wear them in the safe, non-judgmental confines of my house.
 Because they don’t get used often, these shirts need washed again to rid them of that stale, dusty odor.

 Our hearts are similar.
 As gratitude fades through forgetfulness, there’s a musty, sour smell coming out from our heart in the unpleasing aromas of grumbling, complaining, and murmuring.

 All of us are prone to forget how good we have it.
 We fall for the “grass is greener somewhere else” lie.
 Like children bored with their toys, apathy for God’s blessings sets in.
 Gratitude for answered prayer fades.
 Spiritual lessons learned through God’s curriculum of truth and trials must be learned again.

 “Forgetfulness and ingratitude go hand in hand.”
 To combat this, we must remember all God has done and all the benefits of life with Him.
 Forgetfulness will happen unless we intentionally keep memories fresh.
 When your heart grows stale, go into the closet of your memory and pull out past examples of what God has done for you.
 Rinse and repeat until the pleasing aroma of gratitude replaces the stench of ingratitude.

 David seeks to do this by taking a spiritual inventory for Israel.
 A retail employee might walk through each aisle, noting what’s on the shelf.
 In Psalm 103, David begins a series of Psalms taking stock of God’s love and faithfulness by strolling through Israel’s history.
 He recounts to them God’s accomplishments and faithfulness.